 Kelly was joined by Garofalo and Reps.
 Andrea Kieffer of Woodbury and Denny McNamara of Hastings.
 The latter three all voted to put the amendment on the ballot.

 Kelly said he's recruited one Democratic co-sponsor for his bill, Rep. Kim Norton of Rochester.
 He said he hoped to attract more Democrats.

 Minnesota's gay marriage debate is unfolding at a time of rapid change nationally.
 Last week, the U.S. Supreme Court heard arguments over legal challenges to California's voter-approved gay marriage ban and the federal Defense of Marriage Act.
 If the court strikes down the latter, it could mean that gay couples married under state laws would have access to federal benefits afforded to married couples.
 Rulings are not expected until later this summer.

-Page 2 of 2 - Meanwhile, a growing number of national politicians are declaring support for gay marriage, including two Republican U.S. senators, Rob Portman of Ohio and Mark Kirk of Illinois.
+Meanwhile, a growing number of national politicians are declaring support for gay marriage, including two Republican U.S. senators, Rob Portman of Ohio and Mark Kirk of Illinois.

 Both of Minnesota's Democratic U.S. senators, Amy Klobuchar and Al Franken, support gay marriage.